eyedeekay/hoarderMediaOS/Tutorial/HOWTO.0.INTRODUCTION.md

 all the damn time.
 But there are caveats to using these tiny niche distros.
 You have to take matters into your own hands at times, even things that are second nature to you or me, might not be obvious to a first-time Mint user, even things as simple as being able to use AskUbuntu to get help.
+It takes a while to learn to translate the Arch wiki.

 Depending on their complexity, they may also configure 3rd-party repositorys.
 **Please consider that in the most serious of terms**.
 If they configured a